abdullohdeveloper1/Capstone/README.md

     ```
     * Then API reutrns data which includes:
     ```
-        "added" - id of new actor,
+        "added" - id of new movies,
         "success" - true,
-        "total_movies" - number of all actors
+        "total_movies" - number of all movies
     ```